alex3493/symfony-api/Readme.md

 3. Browse OpenAPI docs: http://localhost:8888

 *Note: `docker compose up -d` command executes entry point script (composer install, migrations if need be, etc.) that may take some time on slow systems.
-If you get 502 bad gateway response when you open http://localhost shortly after starting docker containers, please, wait for a while or check `php` container logs to make sure that all start up tasks are finished.*
+If you get errors in Swagger "Try it out" shortly after starting docker containers, please, wait for a while or check `php` container logs to make sure that all start up tasks are finished.*

 ## How to test